 - In a large ovenproof stockpot or Dutch oven over medium-high heat, warm the oil.
 Working in batches, brown the marinated meat on all sides, 10 to 14 minutes.
 Once the meat has browned, transfer it to a large plate or baking sheet.

-☞TESTER TIP: Those pesky chiles can also release some pesky particles during the browning process that can cause watery eyes and a few sneezes.
+☞TESTER TIP: Those chiles can also release some pesky particles during the browning process that can cause watery eyes and a few sneezes.
 Turn on your ventilation and consider opening a window (or two) to help clear the air.

 - Reduce the heat to medium, toss in the onions, and cook them in the pan drippings until soft and caramelized, 7 to 11 minutes.

 - Pour the mezcal into the onion mixture and use a wooden spoon to scrape any bits off the bottom of the pot—this is where the flavor is!
 Once you’ve deglazed the pot and the liquid has reduced slightly, remove the pot from the heat.